shrivatsan3/Averaging-Systems/README.md

 # Averaging-Systems
-a paper on Averaging systems with application to opinion dynamics
+a paper on Averaging systems with application to opinion dynamics.
+Lucid explanation of Perron Frobenius theorem, strongly connected graphs, irreducible, primitive and row stochastic matrices.
+Convergence results were verified by simulation runs of different opinion dynamics models such as French Harary DeGroot and Friedkin Johnsen model.
+Theory vastly applies to robotics and mutli-agent systems.